lRENyaaa/RandomSpawnPlus5/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: ''
 labels: bug
-assignees: kadenscott

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is and how to reproduce.

 **Server Info**
 - Minecraft version